funkensturm/acts_as_category/README.md

     descendants (good for fast menu output).
 -   It is well commented and documented so that Rails beginners will learn from it or easily make changes.
--   I18n localization for individual error messages
+-   I18n localization for individual error messages.
 -   A full unit test is included.
 -   All options (e.g. database field names, sort order) configurable via a simple hash.